KunBetter/GridSearch/README.md

 ```
 Algorithms:
 -----
-	Assuming there are 10 layers of the quadtree,
-	the num of the bottom grids is 4^9.
+	Assuming there are 10 layers of the quadtree,the num of the bottom grids is 4^9.
 	Each data with latitude and longitude is mapped to the bottom grid.
 	Search when hit the grid at bottom,
 	calculate the corresponding underlying grid array,